steffen-roe/Solar-Panel-Monitoring-System-with-AWS/README.md

 # Serverless Solar-Panel-Monitoring-System-with-AWS
 After I got familiar with core AWS services like EC2, VPCs, subnets, and more, I decided to work on my first project to gain hands-on experience in this new environment.
 This repository documents the goal, the key components, and implementation of that project: a serverless monitoring system for solar panel installations.
 It features a web application designed to monitor and visualize real-time and historical solar panel output data, leveraging AWS services for the backend and a React frontend for data visualization.
 The initial plan was to extract solar panel data directly from our home installation.
 However, this proved challenging due to a missing gateway for data retrieval and the limitations of an outdated user application.
-As an alternative, I chose to scrape live data from the website https://pvoutput.org/, where users publicly share and compare their solar energy generation metrics.\b
+As an alternative, I chose to scrape live data from the website https://pvoutput.org/, where users publicly share and compare their solar energy generation metrics.\
 The dashboard can be accessed via the following link:

 ![alt text](https://github.com/steffen-roe/Solar-Panel-Monitoring-System-with-AWS/blob/6992e1138e3805260a4f96da09f79ad613f83d2e/dashboard.png)